Serbs of Montenegro: History

-The territories of present day Montenegro and Serbia were under direct Ottoman rule from 16th to 18th.
+The territory of present-day Serbia was under direct Ottoman rule from the mid 15th to the early 19th century, while Ottoman rule in Montenegro was only nominal.
+The Metropolitanate of Montenegro, eparchy under constant jurisdiction of the Serbian Patriarchate of Peć, directly influenced the establishment of the Prince-Bishopric of Montenegro in 1516.
+While nominally under Ottoman suzerainty, Montenegro's mountainous terrain and tribal organization allowed it to maintain de facto autonomy and to resist direct Ottoman control.
+Montenegro's autonomy allowed it to act as a symbol of resistance against Ottoman rule, inspiring Serbs in Ottoman Serbia.
 During this period, "Montenegro" refers primarily to the region of Old Montenegro (rugged highlands around Cetinje), governed by the Petrović-Njegoš dynasty.
-The Metropolitanate of Montenegro and the Littoral, eparchy under constant jurisdiction of the Serbian Patriarchate of Peć, directly influenced the establishment of the Prince-Bishopric of Montenegro in 1697.
-While nominally under Ottoman suzerainty, Montenegro’s mountainous terrain and tribal organization allowed it to maintained de facto autonomy and to resist direct Ottoman control.
-Montenegro’s autonomy allowed it to act as a symbol of resistance against Ottoman rule, inspiring Serbs in Ottoman-controlled Serbia.

-Montenegro achieved independence under the Petrović-Njegoš dynasty, at first as a principality and then as a kingdom.
+Montenegro achieved independence under the Petrović-Njegoš dynasty, at first as a prince-bishopric, then principality and finally as a kingdom.
 The Kingdom of Serbia and the Kingdom of Montenegro fought together as the closest allies in the Balkan Wars and in the World War I.

-The unification of Serbia and Montenegro in 1918, proclaimed by the Podgorica Assembly, and subsequent Christmas Uprising were pivotal events that marked the end of Montenegro’s independent state and its incorporation into the Kingdom of Serbia and, shortly thereafter, into newly formed Kingdom of Serbs, Croats, and Slovenes (later Yugoslavia).
-These processes created critical schism in Montenegrin society between the Greens (Zelenaši) and Whites (Bjelaši).
-The Whites advocated for unconditional unification with Serbia and integration into the Kingdom of Serbs, Croats, and Slovenes under the House Karađorđević.
+The unification of Serbia and Montenegro in 1918, proclaimed by the Podgorica Assembly, and subsequent Christmas Uprising marked the end of Montenegro's independent state and its incorporation into the Kingdom of Serbia and, shortly thereafter, into newly formed Kingdom of Serbs, Croats, and Slovenes (later Yugoslavia).
+These processes created schism in Montenegrin society between the Greens (Zelenaši) and Whites (Bjelaši).
+The Whites advocated for unconditional unification with Serbia and integration into the Kingdom of Serbs, Croats, and Slovenes under the House of Karađorđević.
 The Greens, despite declaring themselves as Serbs, advocated for a partnership where Montenegro would maintain status equal to that of Serbia, constituting an integral part of the union state rather than merely a province of Serbia.
 These factions, rooted in political, cultural, and tribal differences, left a lasting impact on ethnic Serb and Montenegrin identities in contemporary Montenegro.

-On November 26, 1918, the Great People’s Assembly, later known as the Podgorica Assembly, convened in Podgorica to decide the Montenegro’s future, deposed King Nicholas I and formalized Montenegro’s incorporation into Serbia and the new Yugoslav state, declared on December 1, 1918, under King Peter I of Serbia.
+On November 26, 1918, the Great People's Assembly, later known as the Podgorica Assembly, convened in Podgorica to decide the Montenegro's future, deposed King Nicholas I and formalized Montenegro's incorporation into Serbia and the new Yugoslav state, declared on December 1, 1918, under King Peter I of Serbia.
 From exile, King Nicholas denounced the assembly as illegitimate, refusing to abdicate, but his influence was limited due to his absence and lack of military power.
 A portion of Montenegro's population became dissatisfied with the political developments following the Podgorica Assembly, leading to an insurrection in 1919 that was ultimately crushed.
 According to the British Military Mission to Montenegro, approximately one-fifth of the population supported the rebels.